You can register for courses online, by mail, over the phone or in person. Visit our How to Register page for more details.

 No: you must follow the payment guidelines when registering for a course or applying to a program.
 Instructors will not accept payment in person.

 The Continuing Studies Building is at the corner of Ring and Gabriola Roads.
-Maps and directions can be found here.
+View maps and directions.

 The location of your class is printed on your receipt.
 If you have misplaced your receipt, please call the Continuing Studies office during working hours (Monday to Friday, 8:30 am to 4:30 pm) to find out what building/room your class is in.